systemPipeR/systemPipeR.github.io/content/en/sp/spr/cwl/create_param_v2.md

 ## New in v2
-What new features are included in the v2?
+What are the new features included in the v2?

 - Support duplicated argument flags.
 Some programs uses the same flag, like `-f file1 -f file2 -f file3` for multiple files.
 This feature is added in v2.